Issue Date |

 Hypsilophodonts.

-exhibitors flocked to Thailand to attend the Bangkok '93 World Philatelic
+to attend the Bangkok '93 World Philatelic Exhibition, where

 Dinosaurs per definition are terrestrial animals.